Fi3/stratum/README.md

 ### Guix resources
 https://guix.gnu.org/manual/en/guix.html

 https://guix.gnu.org/cookbook/en/guix-cookbook.html

 https://guix.gnu.org/en/blog/2018/a-packaging-tutorial-for-guix/

 https://www.youtube.com/watch?v=LnU8SYakZQQ

 ## CI/CD
 TODO

 I like github actions

 ## First experiment Sv1 library + Sv1 client + Sv1 server
 The exploration is started porting some Sv1 primitives and implementing a toy Sv1 server and client.

-The library do not assume any asynchronous layer and export a Client and a Server trait the can be implemented using any asynchronous layer.
+The library does not assume any asynchronous layer and export a Client and a Server trait that can be implemented using any asynchronous layer.

 `cargo run v1` will run the example.

 *TO BE DISCUSSED*

-IsServer and IsClient are concrete abstraction as probably nothing will need to be generic over them.
+IsServer and IsClient are concrete abstractions as probably nothing will need to be generic over them.
 IsServer and IsClient are trait and not struct so the final implementation can decide the best internal structure.
 Maybe the library should just export a Server and Client struct and then the implementation just add the network layers?

 ### Pro
 The library part results less complex and it lets more freedom in the implementation choices.
-The library follow a [sans-io](https://sans-io.readthedocs.io/) style.
+The library follows a [sans-io](https://sans-io.readthedocs.io/) style.

 ### Cons
-TODO
+A lot of boilerplate when the trait is implemented.